+.
+Just prior to the photoemission measurements, each sample was annealed \emph{in situ} at 550 $^{\circ}$C in 100 mbar of O$_{2}$ for about 2 hours in order to establish a nominally oxygen-filled starting point.
+Certain samples then underwent subsequent \emph{in situ} UHV annealing procedures in order to generate oxygen vacancies or other defects, thereby changing the nominal doping of each sample.
+In addition, one sample was lightly Nb-doped (0.25\% by weight, Nb-STO).
+More details of the sample treatments can be found in the Supplemental Material \cite{SupMat}.
+The resulting surfaces were studied without cleaving.

 The ARPES measurements reveal four FS components, which are highlighted in Fig.~\ref{fig:fig1}.
 The data shown come from Nb-STO, but all the samples are virtually identical in terms of the electronic structure at the surface.
-When measured using a photon energy of $h\nu=85$ eV, the FS in the surface $k_{x}\text{-}k_{y}$ plane is made up of two concentric rings (the inner of which has only very weak intensity), as well as two ellipsoids aligned along the $k_{x}$ and $k_{y}$ directions (Fig.~\ref{fig:fig1}a).
-At other photon energies, the ellipsoids vanish while the rings remain, as demonstrated at $h\nu=51$ eV (Fig.~\ref{fig:fig1}b).
+When measured using a photon energy of $h\nu=85$ eV, the FS in the surface $k_{x}\text{-}k_{y}$ plane is made up of two concentric rings (the inner of which has only very weak intensity), as well as two ellipsoids aligned along the $k_{x}$ and $k_{y}$ directions {[}Fig.~\ref{fig:fig1}(a){]}.
+At other photon energies, the ellipsoids vanish while the rings remain, as demonstrated at $h\nu=51$ eV {[}Fig.~\ref{fig:fig1}(b){]}.
+Figures \ref{fig:fig1}(c) and (d) show the corresponding dispersion cuts along $(k_{x},k_{y}=0)$ for (a) and (b), respectively.
 Based on their $k_{x}\text{-}k_{y}$ symmetry, the ellipsoids can be associated with Ti $3d_{xz}$ / $3d_{yz}$ orbitals and the rings with Ti $3d_{xy}$ orbitals.
-The inner ring may be a quantum well subband of the outer ring \cite{Santander-Syro2011,Meevasana2011} (i.e., the $n=2$ quantum well state, while the outer ring is $n=1$), but so far one cannot rule out that it comes from the second (i.e., subsurface) TiO$_{2}$ layer \cite{Popovic2008}, or even some more exotic mechanism.
-The rings had already been considered within the context of the surface metallic state \cite{Santander-Syro2011,Meevasana2011}, but until now the ellipsoids had never been fully characterized and were even proposed to be bulk states \cite{Meevasana2010}.
+The inner ring has been proposed to be a quantum well subband of the outer ring \cite{Santander-Syro2011,Meevasana2011} (i.e., the $n=2$ quantum well state, while the outer ring is $n=1$)